Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/tricks.md

 ### Use Fixed-width data types instead of String

-EG you have 2 strings which has values in special form like this
+For example, you have 2 strings which has values in special form like this

 'ABX 1412312312313'

-You can just remove 4 first characters and convert rest of them to UInt64
+You can just remove the first 4 characters and convert the rest to UInt64

 toUInt64(substr('ABX 1412312312313',5))